What Kind Of Deep Cycle Battery Is Actually The Best For RV Use?

 The RV converter/charger is usually located under the fuse box.
 To you need to remove the cover from the converter.

-Before doing any of this make sure all power is disconnected from the RV including the batteries.
+Before doing any of this, make sure all power is disconnected from the RV including the batteries.

-Once all the power is off inspect the wires leading to the converter box to see if anything has come loose.
+Once all the power is off, inspect the wires leading to the converter box to see if anything has come loose.

-It’s pretty rare for an RV battery charger/converter to go bad but anything is possible.
+It’s pretty rare for an RV battery charger/converter to go bad, but anything is possible.

-They can be replaced, all you have to do is find the model number and search for the correct replacement part.
+They can be replaced.
+All you have to do is find the model number and search for the correct replacement part.

 One last thing you should think about is the type of batteries you are trying to charge.